alibaba/GaiaX/README.md

 # Dynamic template engine

+Dynamic template engine is a lightweight cross-platform solution of pure native dynamic card, developed by Alibaba YouKu technology team.

+Except client SDK, we provide the template visual build tool - GaiaStudio, and Demo Project - template sample and real time preview, it support to create template, edit template, real machine debug and real time preview.

-Dynamic template engine is a lightweight cross-end solution of pure native dynamic card developed by Alibaba Youku technology team.
-In addition to render the client SDK, and at the same time provides the necessary Template visual build Studio and Demo (template sample, and sweep code preview), support from the template set/edit, real machine debugging/preview all link technical support such as r&d, dynamic template engine aims to ensure that the native experience and performance at the same time, help the client achieve low code development field.
+Dynamic template engine aims to ensure that the native experience and performance at the same time, help the client achieve low code.

 ## Goals

 The following goals are the way forward for our project:

 - High performance
-- Cross-end technology
+- Cross-platform technology
 - Visual construction
-- Pure Native rendering
+- Pure native rendering

 ## Supported Platforms